 When you, as a primary guest, are deciding which Turo protection plan to choose, here are some important considerations:

 - Terms of Service violations.
-For the Premium, Basic, and Minimum plans, if the guest or any of their approved secondary drivers violates the Terms of Service, engages in any Prohibited Uses or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the contractual limitation of liability is void and does will not apply.
+For the Premier, Standard, and Minimum plans, if the guest or any of their approved secondary drivers violates the Terms of Service, engages in any Prohibited Uses or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the contractual limitation of liability is void and does will not apply.
 That means that the primary guest will be fully liable for physical damage, including up to the actual cash value of the car, in addition to all Related Costs.

 - Mechanical or Interior Damage.
-The contractual limitation of liability available under the Premium, Basic, and Minimum plans does not apply to damage caused to the interior of the vehicle or mechanical damage caused during the booked trip (not normal “wear and tear”).
+The contractual limitation of liability available under the Premier, Standard, and Minimum plans does not apply to damage caused to the interior of the vehicle or mechanical damage caused during the booked trip (not normal “wear and tear”).
 Regardless of which Turo protection plan the primary guests choose, the primary guest is legally liable for the full cost of the repairs or replacement, as well as Related Costs, for interior damage or mechanical damage caused during the booked trip.

 - Physical Damage.
 “Physical Damage” means any damage to the booked vehicle, including Mechanical Damage and Interior Damage.